Close

 Is It Normal to Have Ovarian Pain During Pregnancy?

-Pains during the entire term of pregnancy are not uncommon.
+Pain during the entire term of pregnancy is not uncommon.
 However, if you are experiencing pain in your ovaries, vaginal area, pelvic area, or abdomen, it might be a matter of concern.
 Regardless of the trimester, ensure you consult your doctor immediately and more so if you are experiencing ovarian pain during the first trimester.

-Ovarian pain can be the sign of something serious like ectopic pregnancy, miscarriage, spontaneous abortion, and uterine fibroids.
+Ovarian pain can be a sign of something serious, like ectopic pregnancymiscarriage, spontaneous abortion, or uterine fibroids.

 Does Ovary Pain During Pregnancy Indicate Implantation?